TalanSoft/www-talansoft-com-wiki/VlkGuides/Getting-Started-01:-Valkyrie-Startup-and-Intro-to-User-Interfere..md

 **d) Events**

 - **Events** are a set of conditions that allow you to define when **Actions** are triggered.
-For example, to start an animation if the user presses a certain UI element, or to trigger an animation when a character collides with an asset.
+Such as User input via virtual button, or to trigger an animation when a character collides with an asset.

 For the full list, [Click Here for Event](https://gitlab.talansoft.com/Pub/Wiki/wikis/Vlk/RefEvents)